stevenkword/WP-Present/README.md

 WP-Present
 ==========

-Make presentations with reveal.js, coupled with WordPress
+Make presentations with reveal.js and WordPress

 Demo available at http://slides.stevenword.com